ege-erdogan/hist300/notes/module-2/post-65-elections.md

 ---
 # 1965 Elections

 > AP wins the elections comfortably.
 Leftist ideology is on the rise.
-Right-left clashes.af
+Right-left clashes.

 * [Overall View After the Elections](#overall-view-after-the-elections)
 * [Growth of Political Radicalism on the Left](#growth-of-political-radicalism-on-the-left)